10 DTC subscription trends you can’t ignore in 2023

 It’s no secret that eCommerce saw a surge in sales during the pandemic.
 According to the US Census Bureau, eCommerce sales jumped 43% in 2020 compared to 2019.
 Direct-to-consumer (DTC) brands were a major contributing factor in this meteoric growth.
 Not only did new DTC brands enter the market to meet consumer demand for frictionless experiences, but many large CPGs launched DTC eCommerce experiences to capitalize on eCommerce growth and build direct, one-to-one relationships with customers and increase margins.

 However, with more DTC brands in the market (and more coming daily), acquisition costs have risen sharply as many of these brands are using the same playbook to acquire customers – social media advertising and influencer marketing.
-To overcome this pain, popular DTC brands are adopting subscriptions to drive greater customer loyalty, improve retention, and balance out their customer acquisition costs compared to customer lifetime value.
+To overcome this pain, popular DTC brands are adopting subscriptions to build customer loyalty, improve retention, and balance out their customer acquisition costs compared to customer lifetime value.

 The basic tenant of acquiring subscribers is a combination of value and convenience, but just as DTC competition is forcing brands to innovate to stand out, subscription experiences need to innovate as well.
 The best DTC subscriptions deliver delightful pre- and post-purchase experiences that make customers so deliriously happy that they never even consider canceling.

 The pandemic may be over, but DTC subscriptions are still growing.
-If you’re a brand looking to offer subscriptions, check out our favorite customer experiences that revolve around the subscription model.
+If you’re a brand looking to offer subscriptions, check out our favorite customer experiences that revolve around the DTC subscription model.
 Follow their examples to acquire subscribers and increase customer lifetime value.

 1. BarkBox: Let customers promote your subscription with UGC